-There are 3 stopping positions at STOP Signs to Pass Your Road Test First Time - watch the video!
+There are 3 possible stopping positions at STOP Signs.

 Hi there, welcome back, Rick talking today about the three stopping positions at stop signs that you need to know for the purposes of a road test.

 1) The first stopping position is just before the stop line.
 The front tires must stop just before the stop line.

 2) The second position is before the crosswalk.
 If there's no crosswalk painted on the roadway, than before the sidewalk.